The 7 Benefits of Being a Caretaker

 What is the next stage?
 Only the Avatar knows.
 However, in the most recent planning sessions for the future of Meher Mount, the Board set a priority for creating a fitting memorial of Meher Baba's visit around the chimney/courtyard area.
 This spot marks the room where Meher Baba met with His followers in 1956.
 Everything but the chimney was destroyed in the 1985 New Life Fire.

 As caretakers, you are part of the present and the future of Meher Mount.

 7. Spend time under Baba's Tree - everyday

 At Avatar's Point overlooking the Pacific Ocean, there is a large Coast Live Oak (Quercus agrifolia) known as Baba's Tree.
 During His visit, Meher Baba signaled that no one else should sit under the tree while He was there.
 His eyes shone, and He said He was happy.

 Baba's Tree is a touchstone for many visitors who come solely to spend time under the tree.
 As a caretaker, you have the opportunity to spend time under Baba's Tree alone.

 And the caretaker quarters are right next to the other touchstone on the property - the spot where Meher Baba spent a portion of His visit giving darshan (His blessing) to those who were with Him that day in 1956.

 HOW TO APPLY FOR THE MANAGER/CARETAKER VOLUNTEER JOB

-Review the job description and see the instructions on how to get more information and how to apply.
+Download and review the job description.
+See the instructions on how to get more information and how to apply.